Martin8843/sql-pharmacy-project/README.md

 ![image](https://github.com/Martin8843/Online_Pharmacy_Data_Base/assets/133570177/43697008-7697-4621-92e8-b2aa358e753d)

 ## How to use this database
 * query the database using **select** statement
 there's no need to refer to *apteka* schema because all tables have been aliased
 ```sql
 select *
 from products
 ```
+* currently, the functionality and business requirements have been implemented:
+1. Constraint CHECK ->